pavelsolis/Replication-Folder/README-Project.md

 ## CONTENTS OF FOLDER
-- README.txt (this file)
+- README.txt (this file).
-- doAll.sh: generates results, paper and slides
+- doAll.sh: generates the results, the paper and the slides.
 - Codes folder with the following subfolders:
 	- Tidy: codes that generate the analysis data files by cleaning and processing the original data files.
 	- Stats: codes that check the analysis data files (e.g. look for outliers) and provide descriptive statistics of the variables used.